 The Board notes that the cost of re-engineering and making post-construction modifications to complex DOE defense nuclear facilities, due to the late identification of significant design flaws that could impact public and worker health and safety, would require significantly more resources than the Board's requested budget.
-When incomplete or incorrect safety features are identified late in the design stage (or worse, in the construction stage) project costs are typically increased and schedules are delayed while corrections are made.
-With DOE's design and construction budget exceeding \$20 billion, each increase in project cost of one percent (1%) equates to an increase of more than \$200 million.
-Increases in project cost well in excess of this amount have driven the Congress, as discussed above and elsewhere, to insist on identification and resolution of safety issues early in the design stage.
-In this context, and given that the DOE's Defense Environmental Cleanup and National Nuclear Security Administration (NNSA) Weapons Activities accounts' FY 2010 obligations exceed \$5.7 billion and \$8.4 billion respectively, the Board provides cost-effective oversight while protecting public and worker health and safety.
+When incomplete or incorrect safety features are identified late in the design stage (or worse, in the construction stage) project costs are increased and schedules are delayed while corrections are made.
+With DOE's design and construction budget exceeding \$25 billion, each increase in project cost of one percent (1%) equates to an increase of more than \$250 million.
+Increases in project cost well in excess of this amount have driven the Congress, as discussed above and elsewhere, to insist on identification of safety issues and their resolution early in the design stage.
+In this context, and given that the DOE Defense Environmental Clean-Up and NNSA Weapons Activities accounts' budgeted FY 2012 obligations of \$5 billion and \$8.5 billion respectively, the Board provides cost-effective oversight while protecting public and worker safety.
+To aid in the early resolution of safety issues, the Board provides periodic reports to Congress and the Department of Energy on the status of significant unresolved technical differences between the Board and DOE on issues concerning the design and construction of DOE's defense nuclear facilities.

-In line with Congressional actions thus far, the Board believes it is prudent to proactively address DOE's safety issues and requires the resources addressed in this budget submission to accomplish an expanded workload.
-The Board's FY 2012 budget request of \$29.130 million in new budget authority and 120 FTEs is necessary to ensure that the scientific and technical resources required to address nuclear safety issues are available to review expanding DOE design and construction, remediation, and future weapons programs in a timely and efficient manner, and address Congressional and other concerns.
+In line with Congressional direction, the Board believes it is prudent to proactively address DOE safety issues and requires the resources addressed in this budget submission to accomplish its expanded workload.
+The Board's FY 2013 budget request of \$29,415,000 in new budget authority and 120 FTEs is necessary to ensure that the scientific and technical resources required to oversee nuclear safety issues are available to review DOE's expanding design and construction, remediation, and future weapons programs in a timely and efficient manner, and address congressional concerns.

-4. FY 2012 BUDGET REQUEST
+4. FY 2013 BUDGET REQUEST

-FY 2012 Request Summary Permanent Positions FTE Amount (\$000)
+FY 2013 Request Summary Permanent Positions FTE Amount (\$000)

-FY 2010 Actual 106 103 \$26,086
+FY 2011 Actual 111 109 \$23,203

 FY 2012 Budget Request 120 120 \$29,130

+FY 2013 Budget Request 120 120 \$29,415

-Total Change 2010-2012 14 17 \$3,044
+Total Change 2012-2013 0 0 \$ 285

-The Board Mission
+The DNFSB Mission

-Congress created the Defense Nuclear Facilities Safety Board (Board) as an independent agency within the Executive Branch (42 U.S.C. § 2286, et seq.) to identify the nature and consequences of potential threats to public health and safety at the Department of Energy's (DOE's) defense nuclear facilities, to elevate such issues to the highest levels of authority, and to inform the public.
-Since DOE is a self-regulating entity, the Board constitutes the only independent technical oversight of operations at the Nation's defense nuclear facilities.
+Congress created the Defense Nuclear Facilities Safety Board (Board) as an independent agency within the Executive Branch (42 U.S.C. § 2286, et seq.) to identify the nature and consequences of potential threats to public health and safety at the DOE defense nuclear facilities, to elevate such issues to the highest levels of authority, and to inform the public.
+Since DOE is a self-regulating entity, the Board constitutes the only independent technical safety oversight of operations at the Nation's defense nuclear facilities.
 Under its legislative mandate (Exhibit B), the Board plays a key role in maintaining the future viability of the Nation's nuclear deterrent capability by:

-- Ensuring that the health and safety of the public and the workers at DOE's defense nuclear facilities located throughout the United States are adequately protected, as DOE maintains the readiness of the nuclear arsenal, dismantles surplus weapons, disposes of excess radioactive materials, cleans up surplus defense nuclear facilities, and constructs new defense nuclear facilities; - Enhancing the safety and security at our Nation's most sensitive defense nuclear facilities when hazardous nuclear materials and components are placed in more secure and stable storage; and - Providing for the early identification of health and safety vulnerabilities, allowing the Secretary of Energy to address issues before they become major problems.
+- Ensuring that the health and safety of the public and workers at the DOE defense nuclear facilities located throughout the United States are adequately protected, as DOE supports the readiness of the nuclear arsenal, dismantles surplus weapons, disposes of excess radioactive materials, cleans up surplus defense nuclear facilities, and constructs new defense nuclear facilities: - Enhancing the safety and security at our Nation's most sensitive defense nuclear facilities when hazardous nuclear materials and components are placed in more secure and stable storage; and - Providing for the early identification of health and safety vulnerabilities, allowing the Secretary of Energy to address issues before they become major problems.